This program is sponsored by the Brazilian government. Only participants selected by the sponsor are eligible for the program.

 - Staff from the AEC will meet you at the airport and assist you in catching the bus to Lawrence.

-- Once you have gotten off the plane, AEC staff members will be waiting for you at the gate with a sign that reads: WELCOME UNIVERSITY OF KANSAS BET PROGRAM PARTICIPANTS
+- Once you have gotten off the plane, AEC staff members will be waiting for you at the gate with a sign that reads: The University of Kansas Welcomes PDPI - Brazil English Teachers

 - The staff members will help you find your luggage and catch the bus to Lawrence.

-- The staff will ride the bus back to Lawrence with you and help you get settled into the scholarship hall where you will be living during your program.
+- The staff will ride the bus back to Lawrence with you and help you get settled into the residence hall where you will be living during your program.

 We hope your journey is a safe one and we look forward to meeting you.

 Participants will live with a roommate from the program in a double occupancy room in Naismith Hall on the University of Kansas campus.
 You will be provided with sheets, a blanket, a pillow and a towel for use during your program.